MetPX/sarracenia/doc/sr_post.7.rst

 message reception.

 The root of the topic tree is the version of the message payload.
-This allows single brokers to easily support multiple versions of the protocol at the same time during transitions.  v02 is the third iteration of the protocol and existing servers routinely support previous versions simultaneously in this way.
-The second topic in the topic tree defines the type of message. at the time of writing:  v02.post is the topic prefix for current post messages.
+This allows single brokers to easily support multiple versions of the protocol at the same time during transitions.  *v02*, created in 2015, is the third iteration of the protocol and existing servers routinely support previous versions simultaneously in this way.
+The second sub-topic defines the type of message. at the time of writing:  v02.post is the topic prefix for current post messages.

 The AMQP messages contain announcements, no actual file data.
 AMQP is optimized for and assumes